 Taught by members and friends of the church, Adult Religious Education courses are designed to engage learners where they are in multiple forms and formats including workshops, short or long term courses, and drop-in discussions.
-Courses typically meet at the Church, but may be offered off-site, and at varying times to meet busy schedules.
+Courses typically meet at the church, and at varying times to meet busy schedules.

 A facilitator, as opposed to teacher (at least for our purposes in Adult Religious Education) is one who:

-- Helps people learn something (from their companions as well as you);
+– Helps people learn something (from their companions (including you, the facilitator) and the class material);

 – Has an enjoyable learning experience, challenging but not too hard;